St Patrick's Day Scholarship Appeal

 I hope these lines find you and all you care for well and safe.
-On behalf of the College, my concern, prayers, and thoughts go out to you, and especially anyone you know who is dealing with Covid-19.
+On behalf of St Patrick's, my concern, prayers, and thoughts go out to you, and especially anyone you know who is dealing with Covid-19.
 This crisis has had a profound impact on all of us and on our loved ones.
 Our worlds have been turned upside down.
 The situation of our lives changes day-by-day, shattering our illusions of certainty and control.
 These are anxious times; we are fearful about the welfare of our loved ones, especially those who are vulnerable.
 Above all, we are profoundly confronted with our collective and personal fragility and mortality.

 At this time I want to reach out to our Maynooth family and friends, and generous benefactors in a gesture of solidarity, and words and encouragement.
 To take Pope Francis’s powerful image from his reflection last Friday, we are in a storm and “on the same boat—all of us—fragile and disoriented, but at the same time important and needed, all of us called to row together, each of us in need of comforting the other…”

 The crisis that has come upon us both tests and strengthens our faith.
 Faith is not only about belief in God; faith is relying on God.
 While life shows our dependence on each other, faith reveals to us how we depend on God.
 But we have to embrace this dependence: “let us invite Jesus into the boats of our lives,” to cite Pope Francis again.
 “Let us hand over our fears to him so that he can conquer them. … Because the strength of God is this: to be able to turn for the good everything that happens to us, even the bad things.
 He brings serenity into our storms, because with God life never dies.”